EU Exit FAQs

 -

-4. How will I know if an NTSN diverges from a TSI?
+How do I know if an NTSN diverges from a TSI?

 -

-The other NTSN concerns the assessment of interoperability constituents against UK specific cases, including the further assessment of interoperability constituents which hold an ‘EC’ declaration of conformity or suitability for use.
-This NTSN sets out the procedure that must be followed for the assessment of interoperability constituents against UK specific cases.
-This includes the further assessment of interoperability constituents which hold an ‘EC’ declaration of conformity or suitability for use, which applies in cases where there is an applicable UK specific case for the constituent.
+- The other NTSN sets out the procedure that must be followed for the assessment of interoperability constituents against UK-specific cases.
+This includes the further assessment of interoperability constituents that hold an ‘EC’ declaration of conformity or suitability for use, which applies in cases where there is an applicable UK-specific case for the constituent.

 -